aldernero/plotparty-june2023/day6/README.md

 ## Design

-The design was a combination of the circle design from [day5](../day5/README.md) and the following Desmos trochoid design: https://www.desmos.com/calculator/ucabzcwchx
+The design was a combination of the circle design from [Day 5](../day5/README.md) and the following Desmos trochoid design: https://www.desmos.com/calculator/ucabzcwchx

 There was no specific code for this one.